Layoff-to-Employment Action Planner (LEAP), Second Edition

 Identified as an innovative best practice for reemployment in research for the U.S. Department of Labor, the best-selling LEAP is the only tool that helps dislocated workers and UI claimants organize the 8 most important issues faced during a layoff.
 In 3 easy steps, workers rank complex job and life problems and get reemployment action steps that address their needs and barriers.

 LEAP, now available in its Second Edition, is used in Nevada’s Reemployment and Eligibility Assessment (REA) program, which is the most effective REA of the states studied for the U.S. Department of Labor.
+Note: The REA initiative is now called the Reemployment Services and Eligibility Assessment (RESEA) program; its name was changed with the implementation of the Workforce Innovation and Opportunity Act (WIOA).

 - Combines self-assessment, guidance, and planning into a 6-panel foldout format